-Over 40 states now offer their residents one or more prescription drug assistance programs.
-These programs can provide low cost or free prescription drugs as well as medicine to the low income, uninsured, or even individuals who have limited health insurance coverage.
+Over 40 states listed below now offer their residents one or more prescription drug assistance programs.
+These programs can provide low cost or free prescription medications as well as immunizations and other support to the low income, uninsured, or even individuals who have limited health insurance coverage.
 Some states may offer other support in the form of direct financial assistance or vouchers.
 Each government offers their own version of a program based on the applicant’s income, medical condition, age, and other factors.

 If you are one of the millions of people who either completely lack insurance, or have limited coverage or reimbursements as part of your existing health insurance plan, then some states will even provide families with access to public health coverage that can pay for certain medications.
 The goal is to provide some for of assistance to help make both generic as well as brand name prescription drugs more accessible to the general public.

 In addition to that, many states and county governments also offer prescription drug discount programs, often in the form of a “buying club” or free discount cards.
 Or there may be vouchers given to the needy.
 These discount card programs are typically available for all residents, free to sign up for, have no monthly costs, are able to be used by families of all income levels and not just lower income families.
 The cards can even usually be used even if you have existing health insurance coverage.
 Many of the discount cards and/or rebate programs can save people between 10-50% on their prescription bills and they are accepted by tens of thousands of pharmacies across the nation.